-Neal has become an expert on the sharing economy through entrepreneurship, research, writing, speaking, and as a avid practitioner.
-He has consulted with Institute for the Future, Sitra, Lowe's Home Improvement, and numerous collaborative consumption startups.
-His expertise and experiences in sharing have been featured by NBC Nightly News, Fast Company, Christian Science Monitor, Sunset Magazine, CBS Consumer Watch, and ABC 7 Live.
-He is a sought after speaker with recent appearances at SXSW, Sustainable Brands, SOCAP, and ShareNY.
-His recent writing is featured in YES!
+Subsequently, Neal has become an expert on sharing through 10 years of entrepreneurship, thought leadership, and as an avid practitioner.
+He has consulted with Institute for the Future, Stanford University, Lowe's Home Improvement, and numerous startups.
+His expertise has been featured by The Today Show, NBC Nightly News, CBS Sunday Morning, Wired, Fast Company, Christian Science Monitor, and Sunset Magazine.
+He is a sought after speaker with recent appearances at SXSW, Sustainable Brands, and SOCAP.
+His writing is featured in YES!
 Magazine, 7x7 Magazine, The Urbanist, and the anthologies The Wealth of the Commons and Open Design Now.
-He is co-editor of the anthology Share or Die: Voices of The Get Lost Generation in the Age of Crisis and Policies for Shareable Cities, the first sharing economy policy guide.
+He is co-editor of the books Share or Die: Voices of The Get Lost Generation in the Age of Crisis and Policies for Shareable Cities, the first sharing economy policy guide.

 In addition to his work at Shareable, Neal is an adviser to the US Solidarity Economy Network, OuiShare, Peers, Mayor Park of Seoul, South Korea and is a former Innovation Fellow for Mayor Lee of San Francisco.
 Neal earned a masters with distinction from Georgetown University's Communication, Culture & Technology program and B.As in American Studies and English Literature with distinction for George Mason University.